Chicken nugget

 A chicken nugget is a food product consisting of a small piece of deboned chicken meat that is breaded or battered, then deep-fried or baked.
-Developed in the 1950s by finding a way to make a coating adhere, chicken nuggets have become a very popular fast food restaurant item, and are widely sold frozen for home use.
-There are also vegetarian “chicken” versions made from meat alternatives that are coated in bread as the standard ones are.
+Developed in the 1950s by finding a way to make a coating adhere, chicken nuggets have become a popular fast food restaurant item, and are widely sold frozen for home use.
+There are also vegetarian "chicken" versions made from meat alternatives that are coated in bread as the standard ones are.